sisoje/RHBCombinatorics/README.md

 2 [0, 2, 3]
 3 [1, 2, 3]
 ```
-###Example application can make your dreams come true 😂
+###Example application

 Example application has a "Powerball" combination generatior, it is generating combinations 5 of 69.
+Basically it can make your dreams come true 😂

 ## Installation